yvvijay121/citerva/README.md

-# Citature
+# Endnoted

 Hello!
-Citature, which hasn't been created yet, will be a open-access, open-source bibliometrics application to search up and analyze research articles and its related information, such as authors, cited articles, related concepts, and more!
+Endnoted, which hasn't been created yet, will be a open-access, open-source bibliometrics application to search up and analyze research articles and its related information, such as authors, cited articles, related concepts, and more!
 This project is based off of the [OpenAlex project](https://openalex.org/), an open and comprehensive catalog of research papers.

 ## Structure